MeirBrooks/Mushfiq-Website/WEBSITEREADME.txt

 2 - The navigation bar, where you find the links to the various pages 3 - The body

 This is the basic setup for this webpage and it makes for a nice browsing experience on computers, tablets and smartphones.

 *********************************
-*   1.1 - Recommended Software	*
+*   1.1 - Global Settings	*
 *********************************

+*1.1.1 - Alignment
+Also, all paragraph text should be "justified" alignment and all bullet/numbered text should be "left" alignment.

+*1.1.2 - Fonts/Styles/Classes

-The global settings are as follows:
+The global settings for text are contained in the CSS file:

-Global Font: Georgia
-Global Font Size: 10pt
-Body Text Color: Black
-Alignment: Justify
-Section Header Text Color: Midnight Blue [HEX:#023165, RGB(2,49,101)] Yale SOM Header Image: found at "../resource/images/banner.png"
+J:\resources\css\common.css

+The three text classes that we use on this site are:
+Heading
+Subheading
+Bodytext

+Notes on CSS:
+Very Basic: CSS lets us store styles and classes.
+A little less basic: http://www.w3schools.com/css/css_intro.asp

 *********************************
-*   1.2 - Global Settings	*
+*   1.2 - Recommended Software	*
 *********************************

 BlueGriffon was the software used to created this webpage.
 It is a nice What-You-See-Is-What-You-Get HTML editor that takes advantage of HTML5 and CSS3.
 If that means nothing to you, that is fine, however it is important to note some of the styles are specific to CSS3.
 For example, the dropshadow found on every page is part of CSS3.

 I recommend to continue using BlueGriffon to keep this webpage up to date.
 Dreamweaver would be a suitable alternative, however it costs some serious money.